Russian strikes kill 1, wound dozens in Ukraine ahead of Trump-Zelenskyy meeting

 "I saw how the apartment was burning, there was a fire and we heard a man's screams, begging for help," she said.

-Two children were among those wounded in the attack, which affected seven locations across Kyiv, the head of the City Military Administration Tymur Tkachenko said in a statement on Telegram.
-A body was found under the rubble of one damaged building, said Klymenko.
+Two children were among those wounded in the attack, which hit seven locations across the capital, the head of the Kyiv Military Administration, Tymur Tkachenko, in a statement on Telegram.
+A body was found under the rubble of one damaged building, he said.

+"In fact, the entire center of Kyiv was under attack by drones," he said, adding that Russia was sending a message that "it is raising the stakes in this war."

 In the wider Kyiv region, the strikes hit industrial and residential buildings, according to Ukraine's Emergency Service.
 In the Vyshhorod area, emergency crews rescued one person found under the rubble of a destroyed house.